Low-Resource AI: Implementing Models for Small Budgets and Edge Devices

 Apache TVM High-performance hardware Auto-tuning compilers Steep learning curve

-Common Deployment Pitfalls
+Common Deployment Risks

 A frequent error is neglecting the "Environment Mismatch."
 A model trained on high-quality, non-compressed datasets often fails when exposed to the grainy, low-light video typical of cheap edge sensors.
 To avoid this, augment your training data with noise, compression artifacts, and varied lighting conditions that mimic the actual hardware environment.